-Today, when a mortgage lender asks for your financials, you may be given the option to grant digital access to things like your credit history, income, and assets.
+Today, when a mortgage lender asks for your financials, you may be given the option to grant digital access to things like your credit history, income, and assets using your login credentials.

 Unfortunately, one area that continues to be problematic is mortgages for self-employed borrowers, who often have more complicated financial situations that can’t be run through an automated underwriting system.

 That’s beginning to change as well, but if you’re self-employed and in need of a home loan, there’s a good chance the process is going to be more challenging than you expect.

 In fact, Fannie Mae’s automated underwriting system used to explicitly view self-employment as representing increased risk.

 But going forward, now evaluates the composition of a borrower’s income instead.

 So borrowers whose total annual income consists of a higher percentage of variable income, such as bonus pay, overtime, and commissions, will be seen as higher risk.